sensei-hacker/super_drive_wipe/readme.txt

 https://super-drive-wipe.s3.amazonaws.com/wipe_drives.rar

 The included ImageWriter.exe is one way to burn the image to a USB flash drive in Windows.
-The .img.vhd file in the zip file should be burned to a USB flash drive or other disk.
+The .img file in the zip file should be burned to a USB flash drive or other disk.
 It cannot be simply copied as a file, but needs to be burned as an image.